Green-Software-Foundation/if-unofficial-plugins/src/lib/azure-importer/README.md

 Now we have credentials to authenticate to Azure as the service principal (of this App registration)

-### Provide IAM access rights for the service principal to Query Azure VM info
+### 3. Provide IAM access

-next, we need to provide access rights to this service principal to the test VM (or its resource group).
+Next, we need to provide access rights to this service principal to the test VM (or its resource group).

-On the IAM Tab of the Ressource Group that contains the VM, add a new Role Assignment
+On the IAM Tab of the Resource Group that contains the VM, add a new Role Assignment

 ![image](https://github.com/Green-Software-Foundation/if-docs/assets/966110/0588530c-bd67-4876-b26b-c076d5cda08d)